Omar-Arabi1/saveClip/README.md

 ## remove command:
-this command will allow you to remove a clip from your list by providing it with a label as an argument you could also use one of two options `--all` this will remove the entire list at once while `--remove-priority` this will remove all the clips with the given priority, Example
+this command will allow you to remove a clip from your list by providing it with a label as an argument you could also use one of two options `--all` this will remove the entire list at once while `--remove-priority` will remove all the clips with the given priority, Example

 `saveClip remove <label>`